Skip to main content

 Click Deployments in the sidebar, then click Add.

-Name the deployment popcorn-deployment, add popcorn-controller as the application, select Match site labels, add system/type = edge as the label expression.
-You will now see the list of sites that match the label and that the application will be deployed on.
+Name the deployment popcorn-deployment, add popcorn-controller as the application, select All sites as placement.
+You will now see the list of sites that the application will be deployed on.

 Register new deployment